bluebanquise/bluebanquise/documentation/stack/vocabulary.rst

 List
 ^^^^

-A list is like an array, and can be iterated over:
+A list is like an array, and can be iterated over.
+It is important to note that a list is an ordered element.

 .. code-block:: yaml